saranyas-creator/TeleRobotics-Command/dealer.md

 ROBOT_CMD
 ```

-### 5.2 Robot Response Flow
+Used for forwarding command messages from the UI to the Robot.

-Used for forwarding responses from the Robot back to the UI.
+#### Robot Command → UI Command

 ```text
 ROBOT_CMD